 You can access many useful resources at UBC library (such as e-journals) from home, but you need to set up your browser to the Library Proxy Server.

-The LFS Graduate Manager and Programs Assistant can help you with most questions related to your graduate degree.
-The Graduate Programs office is located in Room 344 of the MacMillan Building and their door is always open!
+The LFS Graduate Manager and Admission Coordinator can help you with most questions related to your graduate degree.
+The Graduate Programs offices are located in Rooms 291 and 293 of the MacMillan Building and their door is always open!

 - An MSc will normally take between 2-3 years to complete.